 "It's my responsibility to."

 "And what should I be doing with these kids?
 What should everyone involved with their education be doing?
 Teaching them how to think!"
 Nicolas emphasized his point by hammering his desk.
 He was not going to sit through another one of these, and so he did not.
-He paced his side of the room, arms never still.
-The dean stood unmoved with her arms crossed.
-The desk stayed between them.
+He paced his side of the room.
+The Dean stood with arms crossed, unmoved on hers.

 "And why not?!"